 (best for those on John’s Island & James Island )

 Located off the Stono river just as you cross over the bridge from Maybank Hwy.
 Monthly dues vary from $238 to $798 for the largest 90+ ft slip.
 This marina unlike any other marina in Charleston has a private club lounge & kitchen, dedicated parking, swimming pool, laundry facilities, additional storage, and a large bathroom with lockers.
-Most of which is only for owners.
+Liveaboard is allowed but ONLY for owners as are the amenities.
 This marina is one where the tidal current is heavy, and growth on the bottom of the vessel should be considered if you don’t have a lift.
 Rated 4.5 stars by ActiveCaptains.
 Some other considerations are where the fuel dock is located can be tricky, as compared to others, but it is a nice marina.
 It is a quiet less hustle and bustle marina which is a really nice factor. + VIDEO OF MARINA

 (best for those on Kiawah, Seabrook & John’s Islands)